marirs/rocket-jwt/README.md

 ## Switching the database at the backend

-Any time you want to perform a database switch, you have to :
+Any time you want to perform a database switch, you have to:
-2. Install and run the desired database on your machine if is not already the case
+1. Install and run the desired database on your machine if is not already the case
-3. Run migrations
+2. Run migrations
-4. Build the project with the respective feature flag.
+3. Build the project with the respective feature flag.

 ## Usage